biondiLeo/Kernel_Image_Processing/README.md

 # Kernel_Image_Processing

-Thsi project concerns image processing through a mask called kernel.
-(it is used for blurring, sharpening, embossing, edge detection and more).
+Thsi project concerns image processing through a mask called kernel (it is used for blurring, sharpening, embossing, edge detection and more).
 The process takes place through a convolution between a kernel and an image.
 Below is an example of animation of how the convolution process works: